-12. CCTV
+10. CCTV

-We use CCTV in various locations around the school site to ensure it remains safe.
-We will follow the ICO's guidance for the use of CCTV, and comply with data protection principles.
+We use CCTV in various locations around the School site to ensure it remains safe.
+We will adhere to the ICO's code of practice for the use of CCTV.

-We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
+We do not need to ask individuals' permission to use CCTV, but We make it clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.

-Any enquiries about the CCTV system should be directed to the school office: school@cliftonallsaintsacademy.co.uk .
+Any enquiries about the CCTV system should be directed to the DPO.

-13. Photographs and videos
+11. Photographs and videos

-As part of our school activities, we may take photographs and record images of individuals within our school.
+As part of the School's activities, We may take photographs and record images of individuals within the School.

 We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
-We will clearly explain how the photograph and/or video will be used to both the parent/carer and the pupil.
+We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.

-Any photographs and videos taken by parents/carers at school events for their own personal use are not covered by data protection legislation.
-However, we will ask that photos or videos with other pupils are not shared publicly on social media for safeguarding reasons, unless all the relevant parents/carers have agreed to this.
+Any photographs and videos taken by parents/carers at School events for their own personal use are not covered by data protection legislation.
+However, We will ask that photos or videos with other pupils are not shared publicly on social media for safeguarding reasons, unless all the relevant parents/carers have agreed to this.

-Where the school takes photographs and videos, uses may include:
+Where the School takes photographs and videos, uses may include:

-- > Within school on notice boards and in school magazines, brochures, newsletters, etc. - > Outside of school by external agencies such as the school photographer, newspapers, campaigns - > Online on our school website or social media pages and Class Dojo
+- Within the School on notice boards and in the School magazines, brochures, newsletters, etc. - Outside of the School by external agencies such as the School's photographer, newspapers, campaigns - Online on the School website or social media pages

 Consent can be refused or withdrawn at any time.
-If consent is withdrawn, we will delete the photograph or video and not distribute it further.
+If consent is withdrawn, We will delete the photograph or video and not distribute it further.

-When using photographs and videos in this way we will not accompany them with any other personal information about the child, to ensure they cannot be identified.
+When using photographs and videos in this way We will not accompany them with any other personal information about the child, to ensure they cannot be identified.